Talking Race with Youth:

-- Ferguson points us to reconnect with social justice ministry: The protesters seen in the media are not the faces of the “baby boomers” (who undoubtedly knew about protest) but the millennials who have decided “to take arms against a sea of troubles.”
-Jesus of Nazareth, demonstrated on countless occasions His zeal for social justice ministry by including the excluded (Matthew 8:1-3); challenging cultural practices (John 4:1-42); confronting the dominant culture (Luke 6:1-11); and advocating for the oppressed (Luke 14:12-14).
+- Ferguson points us to reconnect with social justice ministry: The protesters seen in the media are not the faces of the Baby Boomers (who undoubtedly knew about protest) but the Millennials who have decided “to take arms against a sea of troubles.”
+Jesus of Nazareth, demonstrated on countless occasions his zeal for social justice ministry by including the excluded (Matthew 8:1-3), challenging cultural practices (John 4:1-42), confronting the dominant culture (Luke 6:1-11), and advocating for the oppressed (Luke 14:12-14).
 As ministry leaders, we must find ways to discuss social justice issues with our youth and within our ministry contexts.
 Social justice ministry empowers our youth to realize their potential in society where they live—and affords them a chance to do something about it.

-- Ferguson points to the dire need to revisit incarnational and relational youth ministry: Relational youth ministry seeks to communicate Jesus’ love simply by building relationships with young people through which they can experience the love of Christ (Matthew 19:14).
+- Ferguson points to the dire need to revisit incarnational and relational youth ministry: Relational youth ministry seeks to communicate Jesus’s love simply by building relationships with young people through which they can experience the love of Christ (Matthew 19:14).
 Amidst the peaceful protesting around the country as a result of Brown’s death, there are a handful of people who saw this as an opportunity to loot and plunder.
 This begs several questions: Who do they turn to when their voices are muted?
 Is God still on the side of the oppressed?
 Who is standing in the gaps to hear their stories?
 Who is giving them hope and reinforcing their significance?
-Instead of dismissing them as menaces to society, Ferguson affords us (the church) a chance to reconstruct our youth ministries to be more vigilant and relational to our youth and their communities.
+Instead of dismissing them as menaces to society, Ferguson affords us (the Church) a chance to reconstruct our youth ministries to be more vigilant and relational to our youth and their communities.

-I have always contended that the church must both proclaim and do theology in public before people and with people in mind.
+I have always contended that the Church must both proclaim and do theology in public before people and with people in mind.
 In short, Ferguson isn’t an opportunity to nullify the apparent effects it has on one particular culture or to raise our collective biases based on a sea of unknown facts.
 Rather, Ferguson gives us an opportunity to examine and mend our fragmented relationships with our youth, families, and communities.
 Let us never believe that God has left us without hope and new revelation when crises arrive.
-In the words of Dr. Martin Luther King, Jr., “The arc of the moral universe is long, but it bends toward justice.”
+In the words of the Rev. Dr. Martin Luther King, Jr., “The arc of the moral universe is long, but it bends toward justice.”

-I wish I could say that Kenroy’s words were an unfamiliar experience of young black and brown men in this country.
+I wish I could say that Kenroy’s words were an unfamiliar experience of young Black and Brown men in this country.
 Similar narratives echo in the lives of parents raising young boys of color.
-Jasmin Hughs insightfully explores the painful realities of parenting boys of color when she asks, “At what age is a black boy when he learns he’s scary?
+Jasmin Hughs insightfully explores the painful realities of parenting boys of color when she asks, “[a]t what age is a Black boy when he learns he’s scary?
 As a black woman, nothing will stop me from bearing and raising my future child, but nothing will stop me from raising them in fear.”

-The dehumanization and disregard of young men like Kenroy and the deterioration of their divine endowment as image bearers of The Creator, is far from God’s intention for humanity.
-Imagine with me please, “If the world was as God intended, what would relationships between neighborhood police officers and young black men look like?”
+The dehumanization and disregard of young men like Kenroy and the deterioration of their divine endowment as image bearers of the Creator is far from God’s intention for humanity.
+Imagine with me please, “If the world was as God intended, what would relationships between neighborhood police officers and young Black men look like?”

 Why is this question so hard to answer?
 Perhaps it’s because the evidence around us shows how far we are from God’s plan for shalom-relational goodness.
 Shalom is a wonderfully creative and expansive idea that describes wellness of relationships; it is the perfect webbing together of God, humanity and creation.
 The relationships that God perfectly created are now fractured.
 Societies.
 Families.
 Neighborhoods.
 Broken.
 What is the hope for young men of color who bear the brunt of such brokenness with their very lives?